Askari: Belgian colonies

-In the Belgian Congo, the askaris were organised into the Force Publique.
-This combined military and police force was commanded by white Belgian officers and both native and white non commissioned officers.
+In the Belgian Congo, the askaris were organised into a combined military and police force, which was commanded by Belgian officers and both native and white non commissioned officers.

 British colonies

 The Imperial British East Africa Company raised units of askaris from among the Swahili people, the Sudanese and Somalis.
 There was no official uniform, nor standardised weaponry.
 Many of the askaris campaigned in their native dress.
 Officers usually wore civilian clothes.

 From 1895 the British askaris were organised into a regular, disciplined and uniformed force called the East African Rifles, later forming part of the multi-battalion King's African Rifles.
 The designation of "askari" was retained for locally recruited troops in the King's African Rifles, smaller military units and police forces in the colonies until the end of colonial rule in Kenya, Tanganyika and Uganda during the period 1961–63.
 After independence, the term Askari continued to be used to refer to soldiers in former British colonies.